Azure/data-landing-zone/docs/EnterpriseScaleAnalytics-ServicePrincipal.md

 ## Adding additional role assigments

-For automation purposes, one more role assignments is required for the service principal.
+For automation purposes, more role assignments are required for the service principal.
-Additional required role assignments include:

 Additional required role assignments include:

 | Role Name | Description | Scope |